spinningbytes/SB-CH/README.md

 ## Remarks

 This corpus is provided as is.
-It was cleanup up as best effort, but due to the low-resourced nature of Swiss German, automated cleanup of the corpus is difficult and there are still roughly 30% non-Swiss German sentences in the corpus.
+It was cleaned up as best effort, but due to the low-resourced nature of Swiss German, automated cleanup of the corpus is difficult and there are still roughly 30% non-Swiss German sentences in the corpus.
 The annotations were done by 5 different annotators.